uwla/vue-form-builder/README.md

 A wrapper is a container that wraps the field.
 It is useful for showing labels next to the input field, or to show additional information.

-`VueFormBuilder` assumes the `componentWrapper` is a Vue component with at least two props: `label` and `labelFor`.
+`VueFormBuilder` assumes the `wrapper` is a Vue  component  with  at  least  two
+props: `label` and `labelFor`.
 So, if you are using a  custom  wrapper  yourself wrote, make sure to declare those properties, even if  you  don't  plan  to  use these values.
 Otherwise, Vue will set `label` and `labelFor` as HTML attributes, visible in the browser devtools.

 ```html
 <template>